Restaurant Marketing Ideas [Infographic]

 Target Food Bloggers and Influencers

-About 40% of people learn about food through digital platforms — websites, blogs or social media.
-If you’re a new restaurant, it can be tough to generate initial reviews and buzz about your business.
+According to a recent study, consumers search online for restaurants more than any other industry.
+81% of consumers have searched on a mobile app and 92% through a browser in the past 6 months.
+Three-quarters of these consumers say they choose a restaurant based on the search results.
+If you’re a new restaurant, it can be tough to generate a strong web presence with initial reviews and buzz about your business.
 One way to do this is to invite food bloggers to your restaurant.

 Find relevant influencers through a social media management system like Hootsuite, Sprout Social or Buffer.
 Below are a few tips on what to look for in a brand partner: